 Two turbos are offered to power the Terrain.
 The SUV is the only one in its class to combine a turbo with an available or standard nine-speed automatic transmission.
 A four-link rear suspension provides excellent ride quality.

 In addition to 5-star safety ratings from the National Highway Traffic Safety Administration.
 GMC Pro Safety is standard on every edition.
 This vital equipment includes automatic braking when pedestrians or forward collision dangers are detected.
 The lane departure warning can trigger a lane keeper.
 Other elements include a following distance indicator and IntelliBeam headlamps.

-Compare the 2020 GMC Terrain SL vs SLE Trim Levels.
-What is the Difference?
+Compare the 2020 GMC Terrain SL vs SLE Trims.
+What is the difference?

 The Terrain engine is a 1.5-liter turbo four.
 Output is 170 horsepower and 203 pound-feet of torque.
 Shoppers can enjoy peace of mind knowing that the five-year powertrain warranty includes up to five years of free roadside assistance.

 The turbo’s smart engineering allows the Terrain to get 26 miles per gallon in the city and 30 miles per gallon on the highway.
 Improving city fuel economy, the engine has a stop-start system for long red lights.

 These front-wheel models have traction select.
 This includes a tow-haul mode which helps the SUV handles up to 1,500 pounds.
 Trailering equipment is required.
 For snow, the system has a snow mode.
 Helping the SUV roll over brush or snow, the Terrain has 7.9 inches of ground clearance.

 SL cabins have a 7-inch touch screen with Android Auto and Apple CarPlay for extra connectivity.
 Additional equipment includes a USB port and six speakers.
 4G LTE is available through an OnStar Wi-Fi hotspot.